 However, word began to spread and formal requests began to flood in.
 The audio chosen for the record is left open to the customer’s request.
 The ‘basic package’, which costs about £3000 all in, gets you 30 copies of the memorial record, all of which contains some of the ashes which have been provided.

 If you want to take your package up a few notches, you can pay extra for National Portrait Gallery artist James Hague who will provide a personal portrait cover at £3500.

 In a video provided by the company to detail the process, a man explains how he has opted to use the service for his mother’s ashes: “I’m sure a lot of people think that it’s creepy, a lot of people think it’s sacrilegious,” he says.
 “But I know my mother wouldn’t have.
 She would’ve thought it was a hoot.”

-“Sound is vibrating you, the room, and it’s actually moving the air around you,” he says.
+“Sound is vibrating you, the room, and it’s actually moving the air around you,” he adds.
 “And that’s what’s so powerful about hearing someone’s voice on a record.
 They’re actually moving the air and for me that’s powerful.”

 See the video below and visit the official website, here.